Vvkmnn/books/README.md

   Maintained by Zipfian

-An excellent collection of resources I recieved as part of my discussion with Galvanize about their awesome [data science bootcamp](http://www.galvanize.com/courses/data-science/#.V4aUq5MrLOQ).
+An excellent collection of resources I recieved as part of my acceptance into the awesome Galvanize [data science bootcamp](http://www.galvanize.com/courses/data-science/#.V4aUq5MrLOQ).

 <br><br><br><br>